 Changing the body of Config::build to use iterator methods

 Remember that the first value in the return value of env::args is the name of the program.
 We want to ignore that and get to the next value, so first we call next and do nothing with the return value.
-Then we call next to get the value we want to put in the query field of Config.
+Then, we call next to get the value we want to put in the query field of Config.
 If next returns Some, we use a match to extract the value.
-If it returns None, it means not enough arguments were given and we return early with an Err value.
+If it returns None, it means not enough arguments were given, and we return early with an Err value.
 We do the same thing for the file_path value.

 Clarifying Code with Iterator Adapters